 Installing a french drain in your crawl space is an effective way to protect your foundation from water damage.
 It can be relatively easy to install, but it’s important that you consult with a crawl space expert before attempting installation on your own.
 Below are instructions on how to properly install a french drain in a crawl space so that you can ensure the safety and longevity of your home.

 Certain parts of this process will require (or are more likely to succeed with) expensive equipment and expertise.
 For example, connecting your french drain to a sump pump may involve electrical work that requires an electrician.
 Furthermore, it is essential that your crawl space drainage system flow away from the home.
+We dig trenches knuckle wide and wrist deep as a good rule of thumb to ensure proper redirection.
 Otherwise, water could collect around the foundation and result in costly damage.

 In any case, you should contact a crawl space expert for these tasks and others if you are unsure about how to proceed.
 With their expertise and advice, as well as proper installation and maintenance, you can rest assured that your home will remain safe from water damage for years to come.